-If a student has a documented disability and requires special accommodations, please contact the Office of Disability Services at (870) 972-3964.
-They are located in room 2181 of the Student Union.
-Instructors will honor students' special accommodations only via direct communication from the Office of Disability Services.
+If a student has a documented disability and requires special accommodation, please contact the Office of Access and Accommodations at (870) 972-3964.
+They are in room 2181 of the Student Union.
+Instructors will honor students' special accommodation only via direct communication from the Office of Disability Services.